uchicago-cs/chiwebsite/chirc/assignment2.rst

    The other replies are only sent back if a non-zero count is found for them.”)

--  An “unknown connection” is any connected client that isn’t fully registered (i.e., any client that hasn’t successfully sent ``NICK`` and ``USER``).
+-  An “unknown connection” is any connected client for which we cannot yet tell whether the connection corresponds to a user (or, starting in Assignment 5, another server).
+Once a connection receives either a ``NICK`` or a ``USER`` command, we can assume that it corresponds to a user connection.

--  The number of users in the ``RPL_LUSERCLIENT`` reply is the number of registered users (i.e., all open connections, minus unknown connections).
+-  The number of users in the ``RPL_LUSERCLIENT`` reply is the number of registered users (i.e., connections that have successfully sent both ``NICK`` and ``USER`` and have completed their registration).

 -  The number of clients in the ``RPL_LUSERME`` reply is the total number of connections, including unknown connections.